Next.js 13 App Router with next-intl (Tutorial)

 Loading Messages into next-intl

-In our RootLayout, we’re going to get the current locale from the page params and then load our messages from our messages folder.
+In our RootLayout, we’re going to get the current locale from the page params and then load our messages using the useMessages hook.
 We will then pass the translations into next-intl’s NextIntlClientProvider.

 Here is what that looks like: